intel-analytics/BigDL-2.x/docs/docs/DockerUserGuide/index.md

 ## Terminate the Analytics Zoo Docker container
-Users should terminate the Analytics Zoo Docker container done using it.
+Users should terminate the Analytics Zoo Docker container after using it.

 #### Terminate the Analytics Zoo Docker container
 A user can list all the active Docker containers by command line: